gcapes/swc-pr-tutorial/_extras/discuss.md

 ---
 title: Discussion
 ---
-This is my contribution to the discussion
+This is my contribution to the discussion.

 {% include links.md %}